 How do I clean my baby's ears and nose?

 - Use a wet washcloth or cotton ball to clean the outer part of your baby's ears.
 Earwax helps keep your baby's ears clean and healthy.
 Do not put cotton swabs into your baby's ears.
-These can hurt his ears and push wax further into the ear canal.
+These can hurt his or her ears and push wax further into the ear canal.
 Earwax should come out of your baby's ear on its own.
 Talk to your baby's healthcare provider if you think your baby has too much earwax.

-- Use a rubber bulb syringe to suction your baby's nose if he is stuffed up.
-Point the bulb syringe away from his face and squeeze the bulb to create a gentle vacuum.
+- Use a rubber bulb syringe to suction your baby's nose if he or she is stuffed up.
+Point the bulb syringe away from his or her face and squeeze the bulb to create a gentle vacuum.
 Gently put the tip into one of your baby's nostrils.
 Close the other nostril with your fingers.
 Release the bulb so that it sucks out the mucus.
 Repeat if necessary.
 Boil the syringe for 10 minutes after each use.
 Do not put your fingers or cotton swabs into your baby's nose.